MP Estate Planning UK

 How do trustees deal with tax when the settlor is liable?

-Trustees must report the position on the trust return and provide details so the settlor can include the income on their Self Assessment or pay tax as required.
-Clear documentation of why settlor treatment applies is essential to avoid disputes.
+Trustees must report the position on the SA900 trust and estate tax return and provide the settlor with a clear statement of gross income and tax paid so the settlor can include the income on their own Self Assessment and claim credit for tax already settled by trustees.
+Clear documentation of why settlor-interested treatment applies is essential to avoid disputes with HMRC or within the family.

 Which trusts must register on the Trust Registration Service and when?